npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 Legacy Argos [DS]/[DIAG] files are converted to [Tracking JSON] using [argos-ascii](https://github.com/npolar/argos-ruby/wiki/argos-ascii) and published in a one time-operation (detailed below).

 From 1 March 2014 all Argos data XML is downloaded nightly before being converted to JSON and published.

 The processing chain involves:

 1. Harvesting.
 Argos data XMl for the last 20 days is [downloaded](https://github.com/npolar/argos-ruby/blob/master/lib/argos/download.rb) each night from CLS from their SOAP web service accesses via the [argos-soap](https://github.com/npolar/argos-ruby/wiki/argos-soap) commmand
 2. Archiving.
 Data is archived on disk untouched in one file per platform per day
 3. Integrity check.
-All files in the disk archive are fingerprinted and the number of messages is compared with ethe number of documents in the tracking API
+All files in the disk archive are fingerprinted and the number of messages is compared with the number of documents in the tracking API
 5. Preprocessing.
 Any files not already in the API are converted to JSON using [XSLT](https://github.com/npolar/argos-ruby/blob/master/lib/argos/_xslt/argos-json.xslt)
 6. Publishing.
 HTTP POST containing Array of JSON per platform per day
 7. Postprocessing.
 The harvested data from CLS is merged with [platform metadata](https://github.com/npolar/api.npolar.no/wiki/Tracking-Deployment-API).